AungMyoKyaw/nerd-sf/README.md

 ## Disclaimer

 The SF Mono font is proprietary to Apple.
+For more information, see the [official Apple Fonts page](https://developer.apple.com/fonts/).

 ## License